John Newton (epidemiologist)

-Professor John Norman Newton (born 7 January 1959) FRCP FFPH FRSPH is a British epidemiologist and public health expert.
-He is the Director of Health Improvement at Public Health England, and from 2020 coordinates the UK Government's COVID-19 testing programme.
+John Norman Newton (born 7 January 1959) is a British epidemiologist and public health expert.
+He was the Director of Health Improvement at Public Health England, and in 2020 coordinated the UK Government's COVID-19 testing programme.

 Education

 He was educated at Shrewsbury School, Trinity College, Oxford (MA), King's College London (MBBS) and the London School of Hygiene & Tropical Medicine (MSc).

 Career

 Newton was an academic epidemiologist at the University of Oxford, and the founding Chief Executive of the charity UK Biobank.
 He also served as Director of Research at Oxford's John Radcliffe Hospital and at University Hospital Southampton.
 He was appointed Honorary Professor of Public Health and Epidemiology in the Centre for Epidemiology at the University of Manchester in 2004, and Professor of Public Health and Epidemiology at the University of Exeter in May 2021.

 In 2005 he led work for the UK Department of Health on a national public health information and intelligence strategy.
 He was appointed as Regional Director of Public Health for NHS South Central in 2007.

 He has acted as an expert witness in epidemiology in relation to litigation since 1994, including on MMR and Autism, Norplant and Seroxat.

 Newton was appointed as Director of Health Improvement for Public Health England on 12 October 2012.

 From May to July 2020, he was national coordinator of the UK Government's coronavirus testing programme.

 On 1 October 2021, following the abolition of Public Health England he became Director of Public Health Analysis in the newly formed Office for Health Improvement and Disparities.

+Newton was appointed Officer of the Order of the British Empire in the 2023 Birthday Honours for services to public health.